HiveMinds/browse-like-us/README.md

 ## What Stage I

-If you visit a site, you can quickly scroll through the list of Ublock Origin filter lists created by the uBlock users.
+If you visit a site, you can quickly scroll through the list of UBlock Origin filter lists created by the uBlock users.
 The one you like sticks, and you can add your own mods on top of that.
 These mods then become available to others.